nicollassilva/minasrouter/README.md

 // You can return an existing route Route::redirect("/index", "web.index");
 ```
-> OBS: Tenha cuidado se você redirecionar para uma rota existente, porque se ela tiver argumentos dinâmicos, ela retornará todo o regex.
+> OBS: Tenha cuidado caso queira redirecionar para uma rota existente, se nela conter argumentos dinâmicos, ela retornará todo o regex e irá causar erro.

-Be careful if you redirect to an existing route, because if it has dynamic arguments, it will return the entire regex.
+Be careful you redirect to an existing route, because if it has dynamic arguments, it will return the entire regex and error returned.